ealpha072/Notes-Taker/README.md

 This simple **speech recognition** application is used to take notes through **voice recording**.
 Saved notes are displayed in a table and saved to local storage.

 ##Techs used:
-* Bootstrap -for page stylings
+* Bootstrap -for page styling
 * Javascript -for dynamic changes
 * HTML -for web structure
 * jquery -selecting and event listeners